berkyalkn/AI-travel-agent/README.md

 ## Overview

 This project automates the travel planning process through a full-stack application.
 A user interacts with a React-based web interface, submitting a high-level request (e.g., "a 5-day trip from Antalya to Rome for 2 people with a €2000 budget, focusing on history").
 The request is sent to a FastAPI backend, which orchestrates a team of specialized AI agents.
-The system connects to live APIs for flight and hotel data and uses real-time web search for activities to produce a complete, logical, and budget-compliant travel plan, which is then rendered back to the user in the web UI.
+The system connects to live APIs for flight and hotel data, uses real-time web search for activities, and queries for live events and concerts to produce a complete, logical, and budget-compliant travel plan, which is then rendered back to the user in the web UI.

 The core of this project is its robust, decoupled architecture and its ability to not only generate a plan but also to evaluate its own work and autonomously self-correct.